y1jHuang/SNreg/report.md

 **Extraction of general cognitive ability**

-To acquire general cognitive ability as the response variable, we conducted an explanatory factor analysis on 10 cognitive batteries from the HCP.
+To acquire general cognitive ability as the response variable, we conducted an exploratory factor analysis on 10 cognitive batteries from the HCP.
 Using the `psych` package in `R`, we derived a common factor $g$ which loads on all test scores, and several group factors that each load on subsets of the test scores.

 **K-fold cross-validation**